shuiallen/p4.nanners.biz/README.md

 I can envision an application that does a lot of things to help me be organized, but I know my web application development skills are limited, as well as the time I have to implement this to submit it for class.
 Here's a description of my thinking - but my implementation is going to be limited to just a few features, while include the required components like using Javascript, Ajax, the class framework, security checking.

+My application:

+You must create a user, sign in to use the site

+You can view your profile  (All code from P2)

+Working functionality
+- create new tasks
+- view a list of all open tasks
+- the tasks in the list are sortable by dragging them  (using JQuery sortable)
+- print the list of tasks - open a new tab  (it's not pretty)
+- Find a task by id and update/edit the task description and status (open or closed)
+- Record time spent on an individual task

+- update the status to done

+Issues:
+- I am dynamically inserting a form to create a new task
+- In this case, I am having trouble with 2 things
+	1 - Using the ajaxForm to call the server.
+It works if I use the $.ajax() call and explicitly pass data 2 - If I try to add a token to the form, I get an error referencing the token value when calling $.ajax or ajaxForm

+What I really want to do:

 I am pretty organized, I'm a list-maker, but it's still pretty hard to keep track of everything I need to do.
 I have used many methods of keeping track of things - Excel spreadsheets, a sticky note app, Evernote, paper lists on scraps of paper, paper lists in notebooks or pads.
 All frustrating in one way or another.
 At the moment, I like Evernote, but I still find things get buried there.